 Causes of Post-Nasal Drip:

-Post-nasal drip can occur due to several factors, including:
+Post-nasal drip can develop due to several medical and environmental factors, including:

-Allergies: Allergic reactions to pollen, dust, mold, or pet dander can trigger excessive mucus production.
+Allergies: Allergic reactions to pollen, dust mites, mold or pet dander can stimulate excessive mucus production, often requiring nasal drip and cough treatments to control ongoing symptoms.

-Gastroesophageal Reflux Disease (GERD): Stomach acid reflux into the throat can irritate the nasal passages, leading to post-nasal drip
+Gastroesophageal Reflux Disease (GERD): Acid reflux can irritate the throat and nasal passages, leading to chronic mucus buildup and the need for targeted treatment of post nasal drip and cough.

 Symptoms of Post-Nasal Drip